Vegetation Cover Dataset

 Fundamentally, the vegetation cover model is an observation-based (or empirical) model.
 This means that the model “learns” the relationships between satellite imagery and field data.
-Once relationships are learned, the model can then predict percent cover of five vegetation functional types:
+Once relationships are learned, the model can then predict percent cover of five vegetation functional types available in the dataset:

 - Annual forb and grass

 - Bare ground

 What types of satellite imagery and field data are we talking about?
 Essentially, the RAP uses: 1) satellite imagery from the Landsat program and 2) field vegetation data from the Natural Resources Conservation Service’s Natural Resources Inventory (NRI), Bureau of Land Management’s Assessment, Inventory, and Monitoring (AIM), and National Park Service Northern Colorado Plateau Network (NCPN) programs.

 Landsat is a satellite program jointly operated by the US Geological Survey and NASA that has been collecting comparable images of the earth continuously since 1984.
 It collects complete imagery for the globe every 8 or 16 days, and has collected more than 9 million earth images.
 It is considered a moderate spatial resolution satellite, with 30-meter pixel sizes.
 This means that each pixel measures about the size of a baseball diamond.

 Since the launch of Landsat 4 in 1984, Landsat’s nearly four-decade history is one of the longest-running satellite programs, making it invaluable for our estimates of vegetation cover.